-- Eric Dahlin Barlow Center faculty director: 703-472-8007 - Metropolitan Police Department: 911
+- Eric Dahlin Barlow Center faculty director: 703-472-8007 - Metropolitan Police Department: 911 individuals not affiliated with the university, must be immediately referred to MPD regardless of how long the student is believed to have been missing, and whether or not the student has identified a contact person, is above the age of 18, or is an emancipated minor.
 Upon determination by the faculty director or local law enforcement that a student is missing, Barlow Center personnel will notify the student's emergency contact within 24 hours.
 If the student is under 18 years of age (and not emancipated), the student's custodial parent or legal guardian will also be contacted within 24 hours.
 Any report of a student missing from on-campus housing, including reports from individuals not affiliated with the university, must be immediately referred to MPD regardless of how long the student is believed to have been missing.